MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ### 1. Add authentication / header logic
 Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).

-To simplify this process, bearer access tokens are issued so that users need not provide their credentials for every since call.
+To simplify this process, bearer access tokens are issued so that users need not provide their credentials for every single call.
 This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, R Server's APIs.
 After a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful for the intended parties.
 [Learn more about managing these tokens.](security-access-tokens.md)

 Before you interact with the core APIs, first authenticate, get the bearer access token using [the authentication method](security-authentication.md) configured by your administrator, and then include it in each header for each subsequent request: